tournament-js/interlude/api.md

 ````

 ### $.all(fn) -> (xs -> Boolean)
-An accessor for Array.prototype.every, but curried for the array.
+An accessor for Array.prototype.every, but with the function curried.

 ````javascript
 $.all($.gt(2))([3,4,5]); // true